 Courtesy of Kevin, owner of Baked pizza in Galesburg, Illinois.
 This pizza was originally created in response to a challenge to make a salmon pizza for our stewards; as a result, Sitka Salmon Saturdays at Baked were also born.
 The flavor combination will blow you away.
 For anyone passing by Galesburg or with a hankering for a pizza adventure, we highly recommend you stop by Kevin's place.

-Approximately 1 pound salmon (fillet or burger meat)
+- 1 lb salmon (fillet or burger meat)

-1 teaspoon each of fresh dill, parsley, basil, cilantro, and thyme
+- 1 tsp each of fresh dill, parsley, basil, cilantro, and thyme

-1 hot pepper of your choice (cayenne, serrano, pablano—work within your heat preferences)
+- 1 hot pepper of choice (cayenne, serrano, poblano, etc.)

 Shape dough into round crust, top with mozzarella, and dot with crème fraîche.
 Bake until it looks right to you; this will depend on the thickness of the crust, and your oven.
 Start by checking it after 8 to 10 minutes.

 Once it's done, slice your pizza, and break up the salmon onto the pizza, topping it with the caramelized lemon, pepper, and herbs.
 Squeeze some of the red onion to remove excess vinegar and to soften it; then add it to your pizza and drizzle with some olive oil.